AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/box-modules.md

  <tbody>
   <tr>
    <td role="rowheader">Webhook</td>
    <td> <p>Select the webhook that you want to use to watch outgoing messages.
-To add a webhook, click <strong>Add</strong>and enter the webhook's name and connection.</p> <p> For instructions about connecting your Box account to Workfront Fusion, see <a href="../../workfront-fusion/scenarios/create-a-scenario.md#connect" class="MCXref xref">Connect the module's app or web service to Workfront Fusion</a> in the article <a href="../../workfront-fusion/scenarios/create-a-scenario.md" class="MCXref xref">Create a scenario</a>.</p> </td>
+To add a webhook, click <strong>Add</strong> and enter the webhook's name and connection.</p> <p> For instructions about connecting your Box account to Workfront Fusion, see <a href="../../workfront-fusion/scenarios/create-a-scenario.md#connect" class="MCXref xref">Connect the module's app or web service to Workfront Fusion</a> in the article <a href="../../workfront-fusion/scenarios/create-a-scenario.md" class="MCXref xref">Create a scenario in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Maximum number of returned events</p> </td>